One year full-time or two years part-time

 The programme is delivered by staff from the School of Law, the Institute of Criminal Policy Research at Birkbeck, and a range of visiting international scholars and practitioners.

-Find out more about studying law at Birkbeck.
+Find out more about studying law and criminology at Birkbeck.

 - Designed for students who are passionate about criminal law and criminal justice, who want to face new challenges, and who are interested in exploring and developing new critical perspectives on major contemporary national and international debates.